-It’s that time of year again to start preparing your website for the holidays.
+It’s never too early to start preparing your website for the holidays.
+According to CNBC, 2019 Black Friday online sales reached a record $7.4 billion just behind Cyber Monday.
+With COVID, even more people will be shopping online this year.
 Just because you do not have an eCommerce website, does not mean that you do not have to optimize for the holidays.
 Nowadays, shoppers research products online before making purchases at retail stores.
 This is so common that it is known as “research online, purchase offline” or ROPO.
 If you sell anything, chances are you sell way more of it between Halloween and Christmas.
 The holidays account for 20-40% of annual sales for retailers.
 You still have a few weeks to make some last minute website tweaks to cash in on Black Friday, Small Business Saturday, Cyber Monday and the entire month before Christmas.

 Reduce Loading Time